Zipcc/UberForHaircut/README.md

         "lastName": "testlast_UpdateUpdate",
         "emailAddress": "testemail_UpdateUpdate@email.com",
         "phoneNumber": "100000000_UpdateUpdate",
-        "password": "testclient_UpdateUpdate",
+        "password": "testclient_UpdateUpdate"
 }
 ```

 > #### NOTE:
-> 1. The server identifies the current user detail by extracting the user information which is integreted inside the access token, adding other user's username into the request body does not make effect.
+> 1. The server identifies the current user detail by extracting the user information which is integreted inside the access token, adding other user's *username* into the request body does not make effect.
+> 2. The *phoneNumber* and *emailAddress* are unique, should be different from existing ones.
-> 2. Only the *age*, *firseName*, *lastName*, *emailAddress*, *phoneNumber*, *password* could be updated.
+> 3. Only the *age*, *firseName*, *lastName*, *emailAddress*, *phoneNumber*, *password* could be updated.

 ### The response body should be like:
 ![image](https://user-images.githubusercontent.com/45266501/149779108-2f17fc58-021a-4cd9-88c2-8ee7b577d2da.png)